speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Memory Management.md

 - Dominant mobile platform chip  (Apple iOS and Google Android  devices for example)
 - Modern, energy efficient, 32-bit  CPU
 - 4 KB and 16 KB pages
-- 1 MB and 16 MB pages (termed  sections)  One-level paging for sections, twolevel for smaller pages
+- 1 MB and 16 MB pages (termed  **sections**)
+- One-level paging for sections, twolevel for smaller pages
 - Two levels of TLBs
   - Outer level has two micro  TLBs (one data, one  instruction)
   - Inner is single main TLB